idvorkin/idvorkin.github.io/_d/management_interviews.md

 # MANAGEMENT INTERVIEW

 The purpose of the People Management interview is to assess your capability in supporting Organizational Health and People Management & Planning.
 Showcase success stories and get to the situations that show how you as a leader has navigated the complexity of growing, developing and supporting the people in their team/organization.

+This will be a deep dive into management experience.
+Questions will include: How do you evaluate a good team, course-correct one that’s unhealthy, grow people.
+It is helpful to think about past examples of successes and failures where you have navigated the complexity of growing, developing and supporting the people in your team/org.

 ## PREPARATION GUIDELINES